tassosho/mimic2/README.md

 The quality isn't as good as Google's demo yet, but hopefully, it will get there someday :-).
 Pull requests are welcome!

+## Samples
+[Here](http://htmlpreview.github.io/?https://github.com/MycroftAI/mimic2/blob/master/samples/index.html) you can find samples on a model trained using this repo.
+The data had 16 hours of training data recorded by a single english speaker.

 ## Contributions
 Contributions are accepted!
 We'd love the communities help in building a better speech synthesis engine; weather it be code, or, update on the README, bug reports, etc. For real time conversations, join our [mattermost](https://chat.mycroft.ai/community/channels/machine-learning) chat and enter the machinelearning channel.